 Terry Olson describes herself as a “maker” obsessed with tapestry.
 She enjoys the fact that tapestry is an art medium that is constructed.
 It is not added to the surface of a material like paint or embroidery.
 As the tapestry is built, the image appears.

 Terry loves to experiment with techniques, designs, colors and form.
-She finds inspiration teaching at Damascus Fiber Arts School, looking out the windows at home, and on her travels.
+She finds inspiration everywhere, including Damascus Fiber Arts School, her hilltop home, and while traveling.

-Terry has been weaving tapestry for about 25 years and teaching for 12 years.
+Terry has been weaving tapestry for about 30 years and teaching for about 20.